The South coast of Lombok

 Perfect for beginning divers or a nice colourful third dive.

 On the hard coral growth you can find a multitude of Nudibranchs and Crustaceans.
-Also Cuttlefish, Turtles, Blue spotted Stingrays, as well as Lionfish can be found.
+Also Cuttlefish, Turtles, Blue-spotted stingrays,

 JJR

 This site has a steep slope that reaches down to a depth of 30m.
-The slope is covered with of colourful soft coral where you can find a multitude of macro life, as well as Crustaceans.
-Napoleon fishes and Barracudas frequently visit this reef.
+The slope is covered with of colourful soft coral where you can find a

-While diving do not forget to look into the blue water, because there is a chance to see Manta Rays out there.
+While diving do not forget to look into the blue water, because there is a chance to see Manta rays out there.

 Peningan